 China has long been, based on its history, a tea drinker country.
-More than 2700 years BC in China, the mythical emperor was known as the Emperor of the Five Grains also called Shennong, discovered accidently the tasty flavour of herbal tea when a Camellia tree leaf fell and infused in its warm water cup.
-Tea was initially used for medicinal purposes, then for art and is now consumed every day by Chinese people.
+More than 2700 years BC in China, the mythical emperor known as the Emperor of the Five Grains also called Shennong, discovered accidentally the tasty flavor of herbal tea when a Camellia tree leaf fell and infused it in its warm water cup.
+Tea was initially used for medicinal purposes, then for art, and is now consumed every day by Chinese people.

-According to the Coffee International Organization, in 2014, coffee consumption has been increasing 16% per year from 2004 to 2014 and reached almost 2 millions of bags of coffee in 2014.
+According to the Coffee International Organization, 2014, coffee consumption has been increasing 16% per year from 2004 to 2014 and reached almost 2 million bags of coffee in 2014.
 China is now believed to be the 17th largest coffee market worldwide with about 5/6 cups of coffee consumed per year two years ago.

 Coffee shops in China